3 Ways I Use Checklists To Stay Organized at PixieBrix

 And yes even though I could just hurry and check off all the boxes to reveal the PR button, it still forced me to actually acknowledge and think about all of those small yet important things before creating a pull request.

-Perhaps my checklist is a bit overkill... but I wanted to be really thorough!
+Perhaps my PR task checklist is a bit overkill... but I wanted to be really thorough!
 I even included writing tests and localizing text, which may not necessarily be a part of your team's process.
-You can see how I built this extension by following along in my FreeCodeCamp tutorial, and once you activate the extension, you can easily customize any of the list items via the PixieBrix page editor.
+You can see how I built this mod by following along in my FreeCodeCamp tutorial, and once you activate the mod, you can easily customize any of the list items via the PixieBrix page editor.

 I've been creating videos on YouTube for a while as part of my personal brand, but now that I'm leading Community here at PixieBrix, I'm going to be doing even more videos!
 (Insert shameless plug for you to subscribe to the PixieBrix YouTube channel 😀)